- As the virus evolved from an emerging threat to a global crisis, we implemented a three-step approach to managing our small-cap growth portfolio.

 “We have already seen signs of resilience, and in some cases recovery, since the market bottom and the height of the business shutdowns.”

 Our three-step approach to managing through volatilityAs the virus evolved from an emerging threat to a global crisis, we implemented a three-step approach to managing our small-cap growth portfolio.
 Steps one and two were designed to seek downside protection for the portfolio, while the third step was aimed at finding growth opportunities.
-First, we analyzed the liquidity and debt levels of our holdings to determine which companies could weather this severe shock.
+First, we analyzed the liquidity and debt levels of our holdings to determine which companies we believed could weather this severe shock.
 Our investment approach going into the crisis was beneficial, as we were already focused on businesses with strong margins, strong returns, and cash-generating ability.
 We did not find many companies in our portfolio with debt levels that were high enough to hamper future growth prospects, in our view.

 Detecting longer-term structural weaknessOur second step was to conduct deeper analysis to determine which companies might be structurally weaker in a year or two as a result of the pandemic.
 It is worth noting that far fewer companies declare bankruptcy than is commonly believed.
 However, future returns on capital and growth prospects can be diminished if liquidity and debt levels force a company to cut costs too deeply.
 For example, if an airline cannot fly its planes, which were acquired through loans, the business faces serious challenges.
 Many stocks in the travel and leisure industries have been punished severely.
 However, in many cases, the long-term impact is not obvious.
 Will a regional casino operator, for example, be able to successfully conduct business with fewer patrons?
 If “yes,” then this presents a compelling opportunity.
 Our top priority is determining the answers to questions such as this as we manage our portfolio.